-Any checklist items that are added manually, or via a rule that does not define the checklist group, will remain on an applicant’s checklist regardless of whether or not the applicant no longer meets the criteria for the checklist rule that added the item.
+Any checklist items that are added manually, or through a rule that does not define the checklist group, will remain on an applicant’s checklist regardless of whether or not the applicant no longer meets the criteria for the checklist rule that added the item.

 To construct checklist rules:

-An example of a checklist rule would be if a Slate partner had an "International" checklist group that should be assigned to all international applicants, they might construct a rule like this:
+If a Slate partner had an "International" checklist group that should be assigned to all international applicants, they might construct a rule like this:

-Test in Test!
+Best Practice: Test Rules in Test!

 If creating rules in a production environment, they should be set to Preview.
 Then refresh the test environment to copy over any newly-created rules.
 Once new rules are copied over to test, set them to Active there and begin testing.
 Once rules are thoroughly tested in the test environment, replicate any changes to these rules in production and switch their status to Active.